Appearance

 - audit history

 Use the product's effective dividend flags to determine which method applies.
-See Share Product Flags for the configuration model.
+See:

 Share-Backed Lending